angelabau11/Cpp_projects/README.md

 ## C++ Projects

-These projects were developed as part of the 'Computational Tools' Course at Universidad Nacional de Colombia.
+These projects were developed as part of the 'Computation Tools' Course at Universidad Nacional de Colombia.
 The projects were written in Spanish.

 The README found in each project describes the main objectives.